 Being Taken Out of Their Cage

-When beginning to interact with your cavy, try to reach into the cage and pet them without picking them up.
+When beginning to interact with your guinea pig, try to reach into the cage and pet them without picking them up.
 Guinea pigs are naturally cuddly, and they love attention, so this may encourage your new pet not to fear being taken out of their comfort zone every time you approach.

-For the most part, your guinea pig will welcome the company, and he or she will bond immediately with their new sibling.
-If you notice that your pet is being aggressive to its new cage mate, keep them in separate cages.
+For the most part, your guinea pigs will welcome the company, and he or she will bond immediately with their new sibling.
+If you notice that your pet is being aggressive to its new cage mate or if they are fighting, keep them in separate cages.

 Imagine you were the size of a guinea pig, and a giant took you out of your home and brought you into an environment where another giant started to poke and prod you with their hands and hard, metal instruments.
 If this doesn’t sound very appealing, then you know precisely how your guinea pig feels about trips to the veterinarian.